WordPress/wporg-plugin-guidelines/README.md

 ## Introduction

+These guidelines are intended to replace the ones currently found on (https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/)[https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/]

 The plugin review team has already gone through and made serious renovations in order to clarify intent and meaning.
+Many kudos to the focus groups for reading and reviewing these, to help clarify them further.

 ## Table of Contents